panosoft/slate-replicator/README.md

 > An array of one or more objects containing parameters identical to `eventSource` parameters.
 These parameters are used to connect to `replicationDestination` databases which must contain a table called `events`.
 The `replicationDestination` databases are where the events from the `eventSource` database `events` table are copied.

 # Database Schema
-All databases used in the replication process must have an `events` table that possess a similar schema.
-While sharing the same column names, the schema for the `events` table in the `eventSource` database is slightly different than the one in the `replicationDestination` database(s).
+All databases used in the replication process must have an `events` table that have the same schema.

-The `id` column in the `events` table in the `eventSource` database is defined as a `bigserial` while in the `replicationDestination` databases it is defined as a `bigint`.
+The `eventSource` database has more functionality than the `replicationDestination` databases.

-Additionally the `events` table in the `eventSource` database has a trigger and trigger function that support the notification process mentioned in the [`Run`](#Run) section.
+The `events` table in the `eventSource` database has a trigger and trigger function that support the notification process mentioned in the [`Run`](#Run) section.

+Also the `eventSource` database has an `id` table that is used to provide values for the `id` column in the `events` table.

+There is also an `insert_events` function in the `eventSource` database that is used to insert events into the `events` table in a transactional manner.

 For further database schema information, please refer to [`slate-init-db`](https://github.com/panosoft/slate-init-db).